obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

       - Optional but necessary when more than one analysis or velocity profile is present.

+If you omit the optional analysis input, these preferred-ID values cannot be resolved and are ignored with a warning.
+If you provide analysis metadata but omit velocity-profile metadata, ``preferredVelocityProfileID`` is ignored with a warning.

 Indicator metadata columns use the indicator name as a prefix.

 .. list-table::